peteryin21/peteryin.fyi/content/posts/asian-american-college-admissions.md

 The Asian American experience is having its moment in the spotlight.
 I'm personally encouraged by the increased attention towards a group that usually suffers in silence and is often overlooked in conversations about racial justice.
 But while there are several important conversations happening, I can't help but notice one glaring omission from the conversation: college admissions.

 This a touchy subject.
 But for many of the hundreds of thousands of Asian high schoolers who apply for colleges every year, it's part of their lived experience.
 There's an unspoken understanding that if you're Asian American the odds are stacked against you.
-Rather than rely on anecdotal evidence, I decided to dig a little deeper into the evidence
+Rather than rely on anecdotal evidence, I decided to dig a little deeper into the evidence.

 It turns out that it is really difficult to get concrete numbers on internal admissions statistics because most universities aren't transparent.
 This may explain why a lot of the claims of Asian discrimination come from observations of student demographics over time (e.g UC schools seeing a spike of Asian Americans after California banned affirmative action, Ivy League schools maintaining relatively constant Asian American population despite the general Asian population increasing).